 This sense of urgency can be achieved by other modes of documentary storytelling, not just the use of an observational camera.
 Think of the startling effect of the boisterous interruption of an interview subject by Werner Herzog in Grizzly Man, for example.

 In 2010, Asif Kapadia’s Senna made waves by crafting a present-tense film entirely from historical material.
-Archival images are the centerpiece of many documentaries, of course, but Kapadia used his footage of the enigmatic and doomed Brazilian racer not to enliven an interview-based retelling of history, but to create tension, drama and cinematic immersion by treating the found material as observational footage.
+Archival images are the centrepiece of many documentaries, of course, but Kapadia used his footage of the enigmatic and doomed Brazilian racer not to enliven an interview-based retelling of history, but to create tension, drama and cinematic immersion by treating the found material as observational footage.
 The technique had been used before, most notably with Sergei Loznitsa’s experimental Blockade in 2006, but Kapadia’s film was remarkable in that it was a big documentary story done in a fresh style.

 Following Senna’s success, a new subgenre of nonfiction emerged, appropriately named ‘archival verité’.
 That same year, Andrei Ujică made the first archival verité masterpiece with The Autobiography of Nicolae Ceausescu.
 A new mode of present-tense cinema had been born.